Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 To represent a `ValidationConclusion` to a user, we should know its name, and a visual indicator (e.g., '[+]', '[-]', '[?]', etc.).

 #### TargetValidationResult
-A `TargetValidationResult` represents a result of a validation of some `ValidationTarget`.
+A `TargetValidationResult` represents a result of the validation of some `ValidationTarget`.

 The `TargetValidationResult` should include the following fields:
 - A `ValidationTarget` used in the validation process;